Hong Kong to form independent committee to probe cause of deadly fire as public pressure mounts

 Contractors were found to be using substandard netting, authorities said on Monday.
 Among the 20 samples of netting investigators collected at the complex, seven were found to have failed safety standards.

-Lee said that those responsible had mixed substandard netting with qualified materials tricks inspectors.
+Lee said that those responsible had mixed substandard netting with qualified materials to trick inspectors.

 The entire building renovation system in Hong Kong will be reformed, he vowed.